harness/ff-react-native-client-sdk/README.md

 component-by-component basis.
 The React Native Client SDK's asynchronous mode allows this by passing the optional `async` prop when connecting with the `FFContextProvider`.

+## Streaming and polling

+By default, the React Native Client SDK will set up a stream to keep the feature flag values up-to-date when things change in your Harness project.
+When a change is made in the Harness project, Harness will send an event to the SDK and the SDK will serve the changed value.
+This is great when your application needs to change in near-real-time when a feature flag changes (for example, your application might need to display a maintenance screen when the backend APIs are being updated).
+However, in some circumstances, polling might be a better option.
+When streaming is disabled and polling is enabled, the SDK will periodically poll for current feature flag values and keep your application up-to-date.
+By default, the interval for polling is 60 seconds and can be adjusted to suit your application.

+### Streaming

+Streaming is enabled by default and can be disabled using the `streamEnabled` option and passing `false`.
+In the event that the stream is interrupted, the SDK will attempt to reconnect automatically.
+If after a number of attempts the stream cannot be re-established, the SDK will switch to polling unless specifically disabled using the `pollingEnabled` option.

+### Polling

+Polling is disabled by default and can be enabled using the `pollingEnabled` option and passing `true`.
+When enabled, the SDK will poll for feature flag value changes every 60 seconds, this can be adjusted using the `pollingInterval` option and passing the number of milliseconds you want the SDK to wait between polling.

 ## Caching evaluations

 In practice flags rarely change and so it can be useful to cache the last received evaluations from the server to allow